HIE-Whitepaper

 The Cross-Community slide deck provides more detail about XCA and XCPD.

-3.4 Choosing an infrastructure
+3.4 Choosing an Infrastructure

 Presented is the Centralized Document Registry model of XDS and MHDS, the Federated Community Exchange of XCA, and the API access model enabled by MHD along side the classic access model defined in XDS/XCA.
 These choices present two very important alternatives that need to be considered.

-Figure 3.4-1: Decision tree on which Infrastructure to use
+Figure 3.4-1: Decision Tree on Which Infrastructure to Use

 First, recognize that the MHD as an API for publishing and consuming documents is always available regardless of use of MHDS, XDR, XDS, or XCA.
 The clients can be enabled to use legacy (XDR/XDS/XCA or MHD based query/retrieve or publication.
 Where one has an XDR, XDS, or XCA infrastructure; one can always add MHD as a more simple API.